Hsmft/Genetic-Algorithm-for-VRPTW/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the custom **Hesameddin Fathi Non‑Commercial & Academic Co‑Authorship License 1.0**.
+Please see the `LICENSE` file for full details.